GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/lb-error-rate-check.md

 ### Failure Remediation

-A high error rate indicates problems with your backend.
+A high error rate indicates potential problems with the backend service.
 Check the logs for 5xx errors and investigate the root cause.
 Common issues include application errors and resource exhaustion.
-If the errors are related to specific requests, examine those requests for patterns or anomalies.
+If the errors correlate with specific requests, examine those requests for patterns or anomalies.

 ### Success Reason